|

 aged two days short of his 55th birthday,

-and a record of the service between 1939 and 1944 of the
+and, on the right, a record of the service between 1939 and 1944 of the

 75th (Cinque Ports) Heavy Anti-Aircraft Regiment, Royal